123jk's Archlinux guide

 Note what partitions you want and how big it should be.

-To set the type of the partition, enter t.
+To set the type of the partition, type t.
 Then enter the partition number you want and then enter the type IDs for that.

 Double check your table and when ready, type w and write all that to the disk.

 With that done, we're going to format the partitions, with each a file system.
 For the EFI partition, it requires a FAT32 filesystem.
-For everything else (your root par, home par, etc), you can choose whatever you want.
+To do so type mkfs.vfat -F 32 *efi partition*.
+For everything else (your root, home partition, etc), you can choose whatever you want.
+If you want ext4 (traditional file system), type mkfs.ext4 *partition*.
+If you want btrfs (newer, has subvolume for snapshot support), type mkfs.btrfs * partition*.

 a: mirroring